rokers/mriprep/README.md

 # mriprep
-Preprocessing of MRI data acquired at NYUAD to run the scripts in this project to perform the preprocessing of the structural and fMRI data based on the data from xnat
+Preprocessing pipeline for MRI data acquired at NYUAD and stored on XNAT.

-1. Perform the dcm2bids step on xnat - http://xnat.abudhabi.nyu.edu
+1. Perform dcm2bids on xnat - http://xnat.abudhabi.nyu.edu

 TODO: currently dcm2bids needs to be run on each participant individually.
 Amr/Ameen need to update, so that it runs in the project level.
 TODO: get CLI command from Amr/Ameen to download BIDS data from XNAT - https://www.notion.so/rokerslab/XNAT-CLI-Download-Setup-51d4a3425fd1462590303f9e4fa41610?pvs=4